mongoosePK/Share-Fest-1/README.md

 * Better styling

 * Client editing portal?
 *(currently it is easier to manipulate client record with a tool that churches and local pantries seem to commonly use.
-That software charges rather exorbitantly for messaging, beatific vision of the church notwithstanding)*
+That software charges rather exorbitantly for messaging)*

 any proposed contributions or pull requests should be made to